-Law on Protection of Personal Information was enacted on May 30, 2003 to protect personal information.
+The Personal Information Protection Law was enacted on May 30, 2003 to protect personal information (Duties on entities will be effective from April 1, 2005.).

-Conclusion of Cooperation Memoranda with the Insurance Association of China and the American Insurance Association (May, June 2003)
+3 Conclusions of Cooperation Memorandum with the Insurance Association of China, the American Insurance Association and the Korea Non-Life Insurance Association

-The Association has been promoting international cooperation with insurance associations overseas.
-The Association concluded cooperation memoranda with the Insurance Association of China, and the American Insurance Association after concluding similar memoranda with French.
-British and German insurance associations.
+The GIAJ has been promoting international cooperation with insurance associations overseas.
+The Association concluded a cooperation memorandum with the Insurance Association of China, the American Insurance Association, and the Korea Non-Life Insurance Association after concluding similar memoranda with French, British and German insurance Associations.